remake/remake-cli/site-src/data-attributes-api.md

 </div>
 ```

-This is valid and will be converted into `[{}]`.
+This is valid Remake code and will be converted into `[{}]`.

 ### `data-o-key="someKeyName"`

-This attribute is used to nest data inside of a parent object using the provided key.
+This attribute allows you to namespace data inside an object.

-Normally, if there's an object nested in another object, they'll be merged together:
+Normally, if there's an object nested in another object, they'll be merged into a single object:

 ```html
 <div data-o-type="object">